sorinpintilie-lgtm/drdentbeta/CHATBOT_KNOWLEDGE_BASE.md

 When answering questions:
 1. Always provide prices in the currency listed (RON or EUR)
-2. Mention that the first consultation is FREE
+2. Mention that consultation costs 50 lei (100 lei for orthodontics)
 3. Encourage users to call +40 21 344 9317 for appointments
 4. Refer to www.drdent.ro for more information
 5. Be friendly, professional, and helpful